jellyfysh/HistoricDisks/README.md

 and molecular dynamics implementations for the hard-disk model, several pressure estimators, as well as a state-of-the-art implementations of the hard-disk event-chain Monte Carlo algorithm.

-## Version 0
+## Version 0.1

-In its current version 0, this repository serves as a teaser for the complete version 1 that is expected to be finished in September 2022.
-In order to demonstrate the overall style of the programs, this teaser version contains a naive sampling program for four hard disks in a non-periodic box that uses the Metropolis algorithm.
-This repository will be updated continuously until all programs are online.
+In its current version 0.1, this repository serves as a preview for the complete version 1 that is expected to be finished in September 2022.
+In order to demonstrate the overall style of the programs, this preview version contains sampling programs for four hard disks in a non-periodic box that use the Metropolis algorithm, event-driven molecular dynamics, or four variants (straight, reflective, forward, and Newtonian) of the event-chain Monte Carlo (ECMC) algorithm.
+We also provide a Python script that computes the pressure from hard-disk configurations by fitting a polynomial to the estimated pair-correlation function and the rescaled line density.

 ## List of programs
 The full repository will contain: